Government Agency

 Solution

-Using a combination of user-interaction design, user-journey flows, and static and interactive content, and languages like Ruby, JavaScript, Rails, React, and integrations with Salesforce and Heroku Connect, we built a rate calculator engine and user portal to solve this problem.
+Using a combination of user-interaction design, user-journey flows, and static and interactive content, we built a rate calculator engine and user portal to solve this problem.
 We codified the information from the FEMA rate tables and insurance documents by discovering patterns in the data, resulting in accurate flood insurance estimates.
 Using a questionnaire format, we transformed user answers to simple questions into more accurate rates using complex calculations, gathering answers to a few simple questions like "What is the floor-to-ceiling height of your basement?"
-Last but certainly not least, through an extensive Salesforce integration, CRM contacts were automatically created or modified when a NYC resident completed the online questionnaire, dynamically bucketing users into different distribution lists for subsequent and personalized contact.

 Results